-- A. To watch over the spiritual affairs of the church, to guide, guard and feed the flock of God, according to the principles of the Scriptures. - B. To elect a chairman and secretary annually.

-- C. To establish policies, create committees as needed, delegate certain business to the deacons, and determine practices for the church. - D. To hear and consider all reports and recommendations submitted by pastors, councils, committees, staff and members. - E. To assist the pastor-teacher in the administration of all ordinances (Lord's Supper & Baptism). - F. To oversee and give direction to the hiring and removal of pastors and staff as may be deemed appropriate (see Article VIII for details). - G. To exercise general oversight of financial matters of the church (Acts 11:29, 30).
-They may make expenditures of up to \$5000, without the authorization of the church. - H. To exercise general oversight of church property. - I. To examine and approve applicants for church membership. - J. To provide for the discipline of erring members when such is deemed necessary, while continually striving for reconciliation (See Article VII). - K. To serve as nominating committee for elders, deacons, deaconess and all other officers, after welcoming input from the congregation.
+- A. To watch over the spiritual affairs of the church, to guide, guard and feed the flock of God, according to the principles of the Scriptures. - B. To elect a chairman and secretary annually. - C. To establish policies, create committees as needed, delegate certain business to the deacons, and determine practices for the church. - D. To hear and consider all reports and recommendations submitted by pastors, councils, committees, staff and members. - E. To assist the pastor-teacher in the administration of all ordinances (Lord's Supper & Baptism). - F. To oversee and give direction to the hiring and removal of pastors and staff as may be deemed appropriate (see Article VIII for details). - G. To exercise general oversight of financial matters of the church (Acts 11:29, 30).
+They may make expenditures of up to \$5000, without the authorization of the church. - H. To exercise general oversight of church property. - I. To examine applicants for church membership before presenting them to the church body for inclusion. - J. To lead in the discipline of erring members when such is deemed necessary, while continually striving for reconciliation (See Article VII). - K. To serve as nominating committee for elders, deacons, and all other officers, after welcoming input from the congregation.